psujay35/firstproject/README.md

-"# create new file for my project "
+"# Welcome to my new file for my first repo  "